32 Easy & Creative Travel Photography Tips

 I’m not trying to scare you, but I do want you to be prepared.
 Backing your photos up virtually while on your trip is the smartest way to ensure they stay safe.
 That way no matter what happens, your memories are safe in the cloud!
 That peace of mind is invaluable.
 Or I guess it technically costs about $99 per year for unlimited photo storage if you subscribe on Amazon, like we do.
 (Google and Apple have their own versions too.)

-On that note, we always make sure we have travel insurance so that we’re covered in case our camera is stolen.
+On a similar note, we always make sure we have travel insurance so that we’re covered in case our camera is stolen.
 Read up on what to look for in travel insurance here.

 What is my photography background?